Cardiff, Alabama

 Cardiff is a town in Jefferson County, Alabama, United States west of Gardendale.
-At the 2010 census the population was 55, placing it as the least-populated incorporated area in Jefferson County.
+As of the 2020 census, Cardiff had a population of 52.
 It is named after the capital of Wales.
 It is one of four Jefferson County cities named after cities in Great Britain, the others being Birmingham, Leeds and Brighton.

 Geography

-Cardiff is located at (33.645384, −86.932965). on Five Mile Creek, a tributary of the Locust Fork of the Black Warrior River.
+Cardiff is located on Five Mile Creek, a tributary of the Locust Fork of the Black Warrior River.
 It is immediately downstream of Brookside.
 The region is part of the Cumberland Plateau, with shallow but deeply incised stream valleys dissecting sedimentary rock, including significant seams of bituminous coal.

 According to the U.S. Census Bureau, the town has a total area of 0.2 sqmi, all land.